kattulaumasrinivas/docker-react-runtime/README.md

 This Repo is created as a reference to load configuration during runtime rather than build time.
 So as a Docker image can be created once and used for different stages with different configurations provided during containerization.

-Refer Docker file with multi-stage build..
+Refer Dockerfile written with multi-stage build steps.

 Reason:
 Most of the times React developers ignores the fact that Babel will write environment variables into the compiled JavaScript during build time.
 This cost a latency in multistage release due to the process of creating the build for different deployments needing different configuration properties for the same artifacts.
 Simply, a change in application configuration settings requires a rebuild and restart.
 In this article, we travel through the process of configuring the react application to load deployment properties in runtime.